kestra-io/docs/content/blogs/2023-10-11-why-ingestion-will-never-be-solved.md

 ### CloudQuery

 [CloudQuery](https://github.com/cloudquery/cloudquery) is an open-source ELT framework for developers.
-CloudQuery syncs can be executed from the terminal independently of the platform.
+Data ingestion syncs can be executed from the terminal independently of the platform.
 You can maintain source and destination configuration in individual YAML files, and run those connectors locally, on a remote server, Kubernetes, serverless function, or from [kestra](https://demo.kestra.io/ui/blueprints/community?q=cloudquery&page=1).

 We'll discuss CloudQuery in more detail in another blog post.
 For now, make sure to check out our [CloudQuery plugin](https://github.com/kestra-io/plugin-cloudquery) and [blueprints](https://demo.kestra.io/ui/blueprints/community?q=cloudquery&page=1).